Mann Lake DC301 Hop Guard Varroa Mite Treatment Review

 The Varroa mite resembles a small tick.
 It is the size of a pinhead and quite visible to the naked eye.
 Beekeepers usually detect Varroa mite infestation during hive inspections.
 Varroa mites are found on adult bees, nestled behind the head or between abdominal segments.
 They may also present as reddish or brown spots on larvae.
 Another effect of Varroa mite infestation is the emergence of badly deformed bees.
 The bees may also have stunted abdomens and wings.

 Bees do not have healthcare activities within their colonies.
-Any bee with sickness or deformities as may result from mite infestation is left to die.
+Any bee with sickness or deformities that may result from mite infestation is left to die.
 In some colonies, bees have been observed ejecting the sick and deformed bees out of the hive.
 This leaves your honeybee colony with a reduced population that may not properly carry out all hive activities.
 The result is often reduced honey yields, and sometimes death of the entire colony.
 Africanized honeybees may abscond from the hive, leaving beekeepers with huge losses since they have to repopulate the deserted hive with a new colony.

 Pros and Cons